estrategiahq/quasar/docs/src/pages/quasar-utils/other-utils.md

 ```

 ::: warning
 Debouncing your functions using a method declaration like `myMethod: debounce(function () { // Code }, 500)` will mean that the debounced method will be shared between *all* rendered instances of this component, so debouncing is also shared.
+Moreover, `this.myMethod.cancel()` won't work, because Vue wraps each method with another function to ensure proper `this` binding.
 This should be avoided by following the code snippet above.
 :::

 There's also a `frameDebounce` available which delays calling your function until next browser frame is scheduled to run (read about `requestAnimationFrame`).